Poor relief: End of the Elizabethan Era to 1750

-During the 16th & 17th centuries, the population of England nearly doubled.
+During the 16th and 17th centuries, the population of England nearly doubled.
 Capitalism in the agricultural and manufacturing arenas started to emerge, and trade abroad significantly increased.
 Despite this flourishing of expansion, sufficient employment rates had yet to be attained by the late 1600s.
 The population increased at alarming rates, outpacing the increase in productivity, which resulted inevitably in inflation.
 Concurrently, wages decreased, declining to a point roughly half that of average wages of a century before.

 "The boom-and-bust nature of European trade in woolen cloth, England's major manufacture and export" caused a larger fraction of the population of England to fall under poverty.
 With this increase in poverty, all charities operated by the Catholic Church were abolished due to the impact of protestant reformation.

 Workhouse Test Act

-A law passed by the British parliament and sponsored by Sir Edward Knatchbull in 1723 introduced a "workhouse test", which meant that a person who wanted to receive poor relief had to enter a workhouse and undertake a set amount of work.
+A law passed by the Parliament of Great Britain and sponsored by Sir Edward Knatchbull in 1723 introduced a "workhouse test", which meant that a person who wanted to receive poor relief had to enter a workhouse and undertake a set amount of work.
 The test was intended to prevent irresponsible claims on a parish's poor rate.